GreatCowBASIC/Help/output/md/ili9341_controllers.md

 GCBASIC supports 65K-color mode operations.

-The GCBASIC constants shown below control the configuration of the ILI9341 controller.
+The GCBASIC supports different methods to controller the GLCD.
+These methods are shown below control the configuration of the ILI9341 controller.
 GCBASIC supports SPI hardware and software connectivity - this is shown in the tables below.

 To use the ILI9341 driver simply include the following in your user code.
-This will initialise the driver.
+This will initialise the driver of a SPI method of connection.

 ``` screen
     #include <glcd.h>